epinio/docs/docs/howtos/setup_external_s3.md

 When using AWS S3 Epinio further supports authentication by AWS IAM profile, instead of through regular credentials.

-Epinio goes into this mode when the credential keys are left empty.
+Epinio activates this mode when the credential keys are left empty.
 I.e. `s3.accessKeyID=""`, and `s3.secretAccessKey=""`.

 In AWS the kubernetes cluster in question has to have an IAM policy attached to it which provides the permissions for access to S3.